Gamecredits-Universe/code4gamecredits/app/views/home/faq.html.md

 The fundraisers have tools to easily distribute money.
 They can for example send funds to an email address.
 Peer4commit will take charge of getting payment information from the owner of this email address.
 They can also send funds to a GitHub users or to the author of a particular commit.
 More options will be added later (sending to a Reddit user, to a forum member, etc.).

 We also provide tools to identify donors.
 When they donate they can provide a address.
-This address will be used whenever Peer4commit, the fundraiser or anyone wants to identify a donor.
+This address can be used whenever Peer4commit, the fundraiser or anyone wants to identify a donor.
 Anyone able to sign with this address will be considered the sender of the associated money.
 This can be used to return the funds, to organize votes, to send rewards, etc.

 Can I trust the fundraisers?